juansgomez87/agreement-emotion/README.md

 @InProceedings{GomezCanon2020ISMIR,
     author = {Juan Sebasti{\'a}n G{\'o}mez-Ca{\~n}{\'o}n and Estefan{\'i}a Cano and Perfecto Herrera and Emilia G{\'o}mez},
-    title = {Joyful for you and tender for us: the influence of individual characteristics and language on emotion labeling and classification}, booktitle = {Proceedings of the 21th International Society for Music Information Retrieval Conference (ISMIR)}
-year = {2020},
+    title = {Joyful for you and tender for us: the influence of individual characteristics and language on emotion labeling and classification}, booktitle = {Proceedings of the 21th International Society for Music Information Retrieval Conference (ISMIR)}, year = {2020},
     location = {Montr{\'e}al, Canada},
     pages = {},